Heart valve disease

 Electrocardiogram (ECG)

-An electrocardiogram measures the electrical activity of your heart to see how well it's working.
-It can show up changes in heart rhythm.
-Your doctor may ask you to have an ECG at rest, or while exercising, to show how your heart reacts when it’s working hard.
+An electrocardiogram measures the electrical activity of your heart to see how well it’s working.
+This test can show changes in heart rhythm.
+Your doctor may ask you to have an ECG at rest or while exercising to show how your heart reacts when it’s working hard.

 Your doctor may suggest more tests, such as a:

-This is usually to find out if you have related conditions, such as coronary heart disease , as well as how severe your heart valve disease is.
-This extra information can help your doctor to decide which treatment is best.
+This is usually to find out if you have related conditions, such as coronary heart disease , and how severe your heart valve disease is.
+This extra information can help your doctor to decide which treatment is best for you.

 Treatment of heart valve disease

 You may not need treatment if you have mild heart valve disease without symptoms.
-Your doctor will probably recommend regular check-ups and echocardiograms.
+Your doctor will probably recommend regular check-ups and echocardiograms in this case.
 If you start to get symptoms, arrange to see your doctor.

 Heart valve surgery

 Surgery can repair or replace heart valves.
-Which treatment you need will depend on what’s wrong with the valve, how it’s affecting your heart and whether you have other health problems.
-For some conditions, such as aortic stenosis, valve replacement is usually better.
+The type of surgery you need will depend on what’s wrong with the valve, how it’s affecting your heart, and if you have other health problems.
+For conditions such as aortic stenosis, valve replacement is usually better than repair.

 There are two main types of replacement valve.

 • Artificial mechanical valves.
 These are usually used in younger people because they should last for a lifetime.
-You’ll need to take an anticlotting medicine called warfarin for life to keep them working well and prevent blood clots.
+You’ll need to take an anticlotting medicine called warfarin for life, to prevent blood clots and keep the valves working well.

 • Animal tissue valves.
-These tend not to last as long as mechanical valves.
+These don’t usually last as long as mechanical valves.
 But you don’t need to take warfarin for the rest of your life unless there are other medical reasons why you should.
-If you have a tissue valve when you’re young, you may need to replace the valve again later on as they usually last around 15 to 20 years (ask your surgeon for more information).
+If you have a tissue valve when you’re young, you may need to replace it later because they usually last around 15 to 20 years (ask your surgeon for more information).

-Different types of procedures can repair or replace valves.
+Different types of procedure can repair or replace valves.
 Here are some of the main ones.

 • Open heart surgery – your surgeon will make a large cut in your chest to do the operation.

-• Transcatheter aortic valve implantation (TAVI) – your surgeon will use a thin wire to guide a replacement valve into a blood vessel (usually in your groin) and up into your heart.
-This may be an option if you have aortic stenosis and are over 75, or if you can’t have open heart surgery for some reason.
+• Transcatheter aortic valve implantation (TAVI) – your surgeon will use a thin wire to guide a replacement valve into a blood vessel.
+They will usually do this via a blood vessel in your groin and then passing up into your heart.
+This may be an option if you have aortic stenosis and are over 75 or if you can’t have open heart surgery for some reason.

 Ask your surgeon to explain the different procedures to you.